CAT #: IGK Clonality

 Overview:

-Specifically during B-cell development, genes encoding IGK molecules are assembled from multiple polymorphic gene segments that undergo rearrangements generating gene receptors unique in both length and sequence.
+Specifically, during B-cell development, genes encoding IGK molecules are assembled from multiple polymorphic gene segments that undergo rearrangements generating gene receptors unique in both length and sequence.
 Since leukemias and lymphomas originate from the malignant transformation of individual lymphoid cells, all leukemias and lymphomas generally share one or more cell-specific or “clonal” antigen receptor gene rearrangements.
 Therefore, tests that detect IGK clonal rearrangements can be useful in the study of B- and T-cell malignancies.

 Service Details